Strikes (Minimum Service Levels) Act 2023: Politicians

 After the bill gained royal assent, Business Minister Kevin Hollinrake said that the law represented "an appropriate balance between the ability to strike, and protecting lives and livelihoods".
 Rail Minister Huw Merriman said that the act would "help give passengers certainty that they will be able to make important journeys on a strike day".

 Labour leader Keir Starmer said in January 2023 that a Labour government would repeal the legislation.
-The Employment Rights Bill was introduced to the House of Commons on 10 October 2024, wherein clause 61(3) repeals the Act.
+The Employment Rights Bill was introduced to the House of Commons on 10 October 2024, wherein clause 61(3) repealed the Act.
+This became section 78(3) in the final act.

 The Socialist Party called the legislation "a serious attack on the right to strike" which would "[force] unions to organise their own strike-breaking operations".

-The law does not apply to Northern Ireland, prompting Conservative MP Robert Buckland to call for it to do so ahead of a one-day strike planned across several sectors in Northern Ireland on 18 January 2024.
+The law did not apply to Northern Ireland, prompting Conservative MP Robert Buckland to call for it to do so ahead of a one-day strike planned across several sectors in Northern Ireland on 18 January 2024.